janet-lang/janet-lang.org/md/peg.md

 ## String Searching and other Idioms

-Although all pattern matching is done in anchored in mode, operations like global substitution and searching can be implemented with the `peg/module`.
+Although all pattern matching is done in anchored mode, operations like global substitution and searching can be implemented with the peg module.
 A simple Janet function that produces PEGs that search for strings shows how captures and looping specials can composed, and how quasiquoting can be used to embed values in patterns.